-PHP sleep() accepts only one and mandatory argument denoting the period of time, for what, the PHP code execution invoking this function, should be paused.
+PHP sleep() accepts only one and mandatory argument denoting the period of time, for which, the PHP code execution invoking this function, should be paused.
 This parameter should be in integer data type.

 And this integer value specifies the number of seconds to be passed while putting the program execution into sleep.

-This will be done by a lot of work, like, using date/time functions for getting current time stamp and manipulating them to set a limit for running loops to let the program to wait for loop execution and thereby simulating sleep().
+This will be done by a lot of work, like, using date/time functions for getting the current time stamps and manipulating them to set a limit for running loops to let the program wait for loop execution and thereby simulating sleep().

-Let us have a PHP example program with sleep() function pausing execution with specified amount of time.
+Let us have a PHP example program with the sleep() function pausing execution with the specified amount of time.

 Before invoking sleep with a randomly selected period of time, we have printed the time and repeat the same, after sleep is done.
 The program will display time in (Hour: Minute: Seconds) format, before and after sleep() function, and also, it will display how many seconds the program is paused using sleep().
 And the output will be as shown below.